GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 # CS3203-GroupJ-UnitTests

+## Overview
+This test will test the basics of creating a organization in our app's organization board.

 ## Welcome to Group J's Unit Tests!
 To validate unit tests, navigate to the correct branch and clone the repository.